FrontMen/frontmen.nl/src/pages/work/tele2/index.md

 title: Tele2
 layout: work
 page_title: How we got Tele2 to use scrum and developed an innovative app using an Al-chatbot.
 excerpt: Tele2 goes to great lengths to offer their subscribers the very best customer experience.
 Part of this experience is a great working MyTele2 app.
-With the help of 800 customers (and an enthusiastic FrontMen team the existing app was radically transformed, killing two (challenging) birds with one stone in the process.
+With the help of 800 customers (and an enthusiastic Frontmen team the existing app was radically transformed, killing two (challenging) birds with one stone in the process.
 featured: tele2.png
 featured_title: Image caption here...
 ---